darmau/shinano-remix/app/content/legal/en.md

 ## 6. Disclaimer

-1. The Site is not responsible for any service interruptions, data loss, or other technical issues caused by third-party services (including but not limited to Supabase, GitHub, and Umami).
+1. The Site is not responsible for any service interruptions, data loss, or other technical issues caused by third-party services (including but not limited to Supabase, GitHub, Cloudflare Zaraz, and Google Analytics).
 2. Users are solely responsible for the content they post and any legal consequences arising therefrom.
 3. The Site is not liable for the accuracy or legality of external links or referenced materials.